sequana/demultiplex/README.rst

 - bcl2fastq 2.20.0

 This software has an end-user license agreement (EULA).
-Given the EULA details of this software, it cannot be distributed by us but only by Illumina.
+Given the EULA details of this software, it cannot be distributed according to ` Illumina license <https://support.illumina.com/content/dam/illumina-support/documents/downloads/software/bcl2fastq/bcl2fastq2-v2-20-eula.pdf>`_
 Therefore, you should install it yourself.
 On cluster facility, you may ask to your system administator.
 For instance::